-INSTRUCTOR CERTIFICATION PROGRAM
+CANADIAN CLINICAL INSTRUCTOR CERTIFICATION PROGRAM

-Clinical education is a foundational component of nursing education.
 Clinical instructors have a fundamental role in the education of nursing students, to ensure they are adequately prepared with the knowledge, skills and attitudes needed to work in a wide-range of practice settings and speciality areas, and meet entry-to-practice competencies.
 This six-week foundational course encompasses clinical education at the baccalaureate level in acute care settings, and public health and community health care placements.
 Course themes include: roles and responsibilities of the clinical instructor; monitoring and evaluating students in clinical settings; developing good patient assignments; mentoring and coaching students; creating a positive learning environment for students; roles and responsibilities of the educational unit in clinical education; and, issues, challenges and strategies for clinical instructors.
+Upon successful completion the program, participants will be prepared to write the national certification exam to achieve the Canadian Certified Clinical Instructor (CCCI) designation.